idev-srl/ai-autoshell/docs/architecture.md

 ## Process Groups

-Pipeline: tutti i figli nello stesso pgid per job control.
+Pipeline: all children in same pgid for job control.

-## Segnali
+## Signals

-SIGINT reset a default nei child; ignorato per background singolo.
+SIGINT reset to default in children; ignored for single background.

-## Limitazioni Attuali
+## Current Limitations

-- Job control parziale (bg non riattiva stop)
+- Partial job control (bg doesn't reactivate stop)
-- Nessun parsing avanzato di quote nested
+- No advanced parsing of nested quotes
-- Nessun supporto a variabili speciali oltre $?.
+- No support for special variables beyond $?